In the name of all animals!

 Good to know:

-✔ The English foundation “Born Free”, in collaboration with “Big Cat Rescue”, welcomes animals bred in captivity and prepares them to life in conditions of total freedom in the huge reserves.
+✔ The English foundation “Born Free”, in collaboration with “Big Cat Rescue”, welcomes animals bred in captivity and prepares them to live in conditions of total freedom in the huge reserves.
 Both are located in the Shamwari game reserve.
-See also

 ✔ In Shamwari, 9 lions and 3 leopards, saved from circuses and private owners, now spend their retirement in a big park especially set up for them.
 Unfortunately, it won’t be possible for them to live in the wilderness as they are too much used to human contact.